 BioChar traps and holds the waste odors within the pellets.
 What results are high moisture and odor absorption that could prove trustworthy for a mess-free litter box experience?

 Do you think only clay-based litters can pull off a tight clumping action?
 Think again and consider how this Switchgrass Natural Cat Litter can exhibit a strong and consistent clumping action.

 Thanks to the synergy of its two major components: Switchgrass and BioChar, scooping the clumps could turn up to be an effortless feat.

 Like most kitty litters, the basic instruction for using this OurPets product involves an initial filling of the litter box with 3 inches of litter.

-- Then, as the kittens use the box, just do a dutiful daily scooping of the clumps as well as the solid waste.
+- As the kittens use the box, just do a dutiful daily scooping of the clumps as well as solid waste

-- There's not a specific period here for changing the entire litter, but you can do so every 2 weeks.
+- There’s not a specific period here for changing the entire litter, but you can do so every 2 weeks max

-- Finally, be sure to store the litter in a cool, dry place to avoid unnecessary clumping with the spilled water.
+- Store the litter in a cool, dry place to avoid unnecessary clumping with the spilled water

 - In case you have pregnant women around the house, be sure to remind them to exercise caution and if possible, avoid contact with any soiled litter as well as cat feces.